simonmichael/hledger/doc/DOCS.md

 - `hledger/hledger.md` or `hledger-ui/hledger-ui.md` in the hledger repo
 - `site/src/1.50/hledger*.md` or `site/src/dev/hledger*.md` in the hledger_site repo

-Instead, edit the source file(s), in the hledger repo's master branch.
+Instead, edit the source files, in the hledger repo's master branch.
 Usually that means:
 - `hledger/hledger.m4.md` or `hledger/Hledger/Cli/Commands/*.md` for the hledger manual
 - `hledger-ui/hledger-ui.m4.md` for the hledger-ui manual
 - `hledger-web/hledger-web.m4.md` for the hledger-web manual.